Gaganlal/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm run local` command.
+Note: originally Tweeter was run on port 8081.